arianabaker/MSBD566/README.md

 # MSBD566
-Created for Predictive Modeling and Analytics course.
+This repository will contain projects completed as part of my Predictive Modeling and Analytics course.

+*Last edited: 09/18/2025 by Ariana*